nickdademo/lpc43xx-cmake/README.md

 * **BSP_NAME**: Board Support Package to use. *This argument is optional: just ensure that the path to the BSP matches sources/bsp/```BSP_NAME```/```BSP_VERSION```.
 Note: If both ```BSP_NAME``` and ```BSP_VERSION``` are not specified, no BSP will be used.*
 * **BSP_VERSION**: Board Support Package version to use. *This argument is optional: just ensure that the path to the BSP matches sources/bsp/```BSP_NAME```/```BSP_VERSION```.
 Note: If both ```BSP_NAME``` and ```BSP_VERSION``` are not specified, no BSP will be used.*
 * **LPCOPEN_VERSION**: LPCOpen version to use in the BSP (or in the application if no BSP is present).
 The value must match the name of a subdirectory in the *sources/lpcopen* folder. *Default: 2.12*
+* **LINKER_SCRIPT_DIR**: Specify which linker scripts to use.
+This allows custom linker scripts to be used.
+IMPORTANT: Ensure that the directory layout and filenames within ```LINKER_SCRIPT_DIR``` matches that of *platform/lpc43xx/ldscripts* - a good starting point is to copy this directory and then make your required changes to the linker script files within. *If this argument is not specified, the default linker scripts contained in platform/lpc43xx/default/ldscripts are used.*

+### OpenOCD
 * **OPENOCD_BINARY**: Specify the path to the OpenOCD binary executable.
 If specified and valid, target device can be flashed via ```make flash```.
 * **OPENOCD_CONFIG**: Specify the OpenOCD configuration file to use.
 This value must match the name of a file in the *debug* directory. *Default: stlink-v2_lpc43xx.cfg*
 * **OPENOCD_TRANSPORT**: Specify the transport to use with the OpenOCD configuration.
 Ensure the configuration supports the transport you specify. *Default: hla_jtag*